 Wake up and explore the bayou on a world-famous swamp tour, just a quick 30-minute shuttle ride to the West Bank.

-Paddleboard or kayak on Bayou St. John – a must for anyone looking to do some outdoor activities.
+Paddleboard or kayak on Bayou St. John – the perfect activity for those who love the outdoors.

 Dine at Cane and Table – I highly recommend their take on the piña colada which is less creamy than the traditional version, but much more refreshing.